pypa/build/docs/how-to/troubleshooting.rst

 .. code-block:: console

-    $ python -m build -C build-dir=.meson-build
+    $ python -m build -C build-dir=_build

-The backend then writes its build tree and logs under ``.meson-build`` (meson-python leaves its log at ``.meson-build/meson-logs/meson-log.txt``).
+The backend then usually writes its build tree and logs under ``_build``.
 Check your backend's documentation for the equivalent setting.

 **********************
  Still having issues?